andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 # Urgent
 ******

 * In vignette C, last plot of example 1 the I label should be red, i.e. preserved from diagram_list modification.
-It is not, needs fixing.
+It is not, needs fixing. -- UPDATED TO WORK.
+BUT WE NEED TO DISCUSS DETAILS.

-* get write_code to work.
-Then change all `source` code chunks in vignette D from eval=FALSE to eval=TRUE

 ******
 # Important/Later